sharathprabhal/NBS3Sync/README.md

 NBS3Sync
 ========

-A NoBackend cloud storage app using only Amazon S3, Amazon SNS and Amazon SQS
+An auto-syncing noBackend cloud storage app using only Amazon S3, Amazon SNS and Amazon SQS

 Go [here](http://sharathprabhal.tumblr.com/post/68737134239/a-nobackend-cloud-storage-app-using-only-aws) for more information.